I once had a student in a workshop come up to me during the break and quietly tell me that she wanted to cry during the meditation.

 Quite a few of us have been there, welling up in a kriya or meditation for no apparent reason.
 The movements, breath work and mantras encourage strong shifts of energy in our body, and those shifts can bring an emotional release as old pent-up feelings are unearthed.
-And Yogi Bhajan said the reason we cry during kundalini yoga is because it has touched our soul.
-So it’s a very good thing, it’s the song of our heart!
+The reason we cry during kundalini yoga is because it has touched our soul in some way.
+It’s the song of our heart!

 Among the millions of tearful ky moments, there have been a few memorable ones for me.
 One was after 11 minutes of camel pose.
 Because, well, 11 minutes of camel pose!
 I didn’t cry while holding the posture.
 In fact, during it, I was terrified that my neck would close up and I wouldn’t be able to breathe – around half way through, my throat started issuing all manner of weird noises.
 I sounded like an animal in labour.
 I couldn’t swallow, I felt like I was going to snap in two.
 Aaargh, it was tough!
 But it was when I eased myself back over into baby pose that the spontaneous sobs came, wracking my body, thick and fast, like I’ve never cried before.
 It was quite something.
 Yes, 11 minutes of camel pose has the capacity to crack my heart open like an egg.